ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/yql.md

 ### {{ ydb-short-name }} CLI {#cli}

-To execute scripts using the {{ ydb-short-name }} CLI, first do the following:
+To enable script execution using the {{ ydb-short-name }} CLI, do the following:

 * [Install the CLI](../cli.md#install).
 * Define and check [DB connection parameters](../cli#scheme-ls).